Memoir of an English Major, 1964-66:

 My first Sunday evening at the U of I, I showed up at the Presbyterian Church in Champaign, where the son of an administrator at Maryville College was a minister.
 The youth group welcomed me to its supper-and-social, an event so enjoyable, so effective in splicing my old and new lives, that I never had to go back.
 Other reasons unknown, although it was a long, dark, cold hike from Urbana.
 Nor did I ever attend worship services again in the twin cities.
 Apparently my spiritual journey had come to the railhead–like the train to Erzerum, Turkey, but with no sleigh-runners to carry me farther.

-My brother found me quarters in a retired doctor’s office at 803 W. Nevada, where I lived free of charge or refrigerator in exchange for shoveling, mowing, and vacuuming.
+My brother found me quarters in a retired doctor’s office at 803 W. Nevada, where a former high school classmate was moving out mid-year.
+I lived free of charge or refrigerator in exchange for shoveling, mowing, and vacuuming as well as running the Dalmation on the streets of Urbana.
 Upon first settling in there I was dismayed to learn that the drug store on the SW corner of S. Lincoln sold an open-faced turkey sandwich for $1.07.
 I ate it slowly while listening to Al Hirt toot “Java.”

 The adjoining towns of Champaign and Urbana were full of slush and Dutch stumps.
 My girl friend was back in Tennessee, although I did have several pals at the U of I. Despite the social vacuum, I immediately enjoyed academic stimulation: Shakespeare had been born 400 years earlier, and I joined the celebration by taking a course in his plays.
-Now that world marks 400 years since William’s death, and girlfriends are grandmothers, I offer this memoir.
+Now that world marks 400 years since William’s death, and girlfriends are grandmothers, I offer this memoir–as a year and a half of birds turn page by page in the library’s Audubon folio.
 It is a tribute to my English professors along with some glimpses of one student’s life outside the classroom.

 All of my teachers were men, usually young.
 Most of my earlier professors had been women, including one who taught me for four semesters and remains my favorite teacher.
 Of course the predominance of males at the U of I seems hard to believe from the perspective of 2016, as does the near-absence of African Americans among the students.
 But as a sign of my appreciation for these gentlemen, I remember all their names.